Churchill School (Harare): Houses

 Two boarding houses, which had about 180 pupils, were named Winston and Spencer houses.
 The games houses (Akroyd, Beaumont, Cardell, Hamilton, Maxwell and Wakeham) recall pilots who died in the Battle of Britain.
-These houses compete in sports and cultural activities for the prestigious Governor's Cup.
+These houses compete in sports and cultural activities for the Governor's Cup.

 Sport

-The school offers a number of sporting disciplines such as rugby, baseball, hockey, cricket, basketball, tennis, soccer, water polo, volleyball, golf, swimming, athletics, cross country, squash, chess and, at one time, shooting.
-It has a very passionate sporting culture which has been carried on for generations.
-It is regarded as one of Zimbabwe's best sporting schools and competes for top honours with Harare's other big sporting schools, mainly St George's College, St John's College and Prince Edward School.
-The bulldogs hold a top ten spot in every sporting discipline that they offer.
+The school offers a number of sporting disciplines such as rugby, baseball, hockey, cricket, basketball, tennis, soccer, water polo, volleyball, golf, swimming, athletics, cross country, squash, chess and, at one time, Churchill School had the largest Telescope in Zimbabwe, situated on the headmasters roof It had a 14" Reflector Telescope.
+In the early history of the school it also had Cadets.
+The Churchill School Pipeband has competed at the world championships in Scotland 4 times.
+Former pupil Derek Chisora went on to challenge for the heavyweight championship of the world in Boxing.
+It competes with Harare's other big sporting schools, mainly St George's College, St John's College and Prince Edward School.

-Their cricket team is the most successful high school cricket team in Zimbabwe as it has held the number one spot in Zimbabwe's Schools Cricket One Day League and has produced players like Prosper Utseya, Hamilton Masakadza, Tatenda Taibu, Elton Chigumbura, Douglas Hondo and Lameck Mufambisi.

-Their baseball team was ranked as one of the best teams in Zimbabwe since 2015.
-The team has produced top players In the sport including Joel Tenderere, Cuthbert Nyamangara, Ashlon Chibvuri, Courage Chaibva and Tafadzwa Kasiyamhuru who have all managed to play for Zimbabwe's first team.

-Their soccer team is also one of the most popular teams in the country and has gone on to produce soccer stars such as Samson Choruwa, Norman Maroto and Eddie Mashiri.